panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 pushName();
 ```

-Take a closer look at `body` option value: `JSON.stringify(object)` utility function is used to transform a JavaScript object into a JSON string.
+Take a look at `body` option value: `JSON.stringify(object)` utility function is used to transform a JavaScript object into a JSON string.

 This is pretty much all the main information you need to know to load or push JSON data to server using `fetch()`.